briansproule20/proof-of-intelligence-mint/LLM_INTEGRATION_SUMMARY.md

 ## Overview

-Your Proof of Intelligence app now uses **GPT-4o via the x402 payment protocol** to generate trivia questions dynamically.
+Your Proof of Intelligence app now uses **Claude Sonnet 4.5 via the x402 payment protocol** to generate trivia questions dynamically.
 This replaces the hardcoded mock questions with real AI-generated content.

 ## What Was Implemented